mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /81-Frappe_Fields.md

 #### 1. Data
 **Purpose**: Single-line text input field

+**What it is:** Data field is the most basic text input field.
+It stores single-line text strings.
+Can be enhanced with special validation types through the `options` property.

 **Properties**:
 - `length`: Maximum characters (default: 140)
 - `options`: Special validation types: